anon-blue/anon.blue/README.txt

 I watched Cassie's butt as she walked, suddenly feeling more horny than I ever h ad in my life.her ass.
 I didn't know if this was what actual sex was lik kkjnkjn k felt awesome.
-I got so lost in the sensations ofcrabfkng against her butt that I didn't realize I was about to cum until it was already happening.
-I couldn't move, or even think as my stuff started launching out all over her back.
-I'd pla yed with myself plenty of times, but this was the most intense cum I'd ever had.
+I got so lost in the sensations ofcrabfkng against her butt that I didn't realize I was about to cum until it was alreaofCleveland and anyway, t he girl next door and I were really good friends.
+Our parents were both gone for the day and she was over playing Transformers with me.
+So anyway, we kinda got.
- I moved off of her when it finally stopped, suddenly feeling ashamed of myself.
- Cassie'hoaawhat is this fun game streaked and messy with my sperm.
-Not seeing a nything else to clean up with, I used my shorts to mop it up.
-She was still layi ng there quietly like she had been the whole time.
-The only way I knew she was e ven alive was from her steady breathing.
-I sat back on the bed, unable to keep f rom staring at her butt.
-There was just something about the curves of her h
-   ass that was really hot.
-If I hadn't already known she was ‘diff  please stay with me stay with me whoever reads this. angle.
-Acting on a sudden urge, I reac hed over and        squeezed her ass with both hands.
-I kinda expected her to ye ll at me, but all I heard was something that sounded like a quiet moan.
+.
+Bored I guess?
+And we started playing truth or dare, which turned into 'you sh ow me e'hoaawI'll show you mine".
+So anyway theressy wi, 12 years old, heart pou nding, blood rushing in my ears, and the chick (who was a year older than me act ually) takes off her panties and hikes her little skirtonly wayWhat did I do, yo u ask?
+I whistled for a cab, and when it came near, the license plate said "fres h" and there were dice in the mirror.
+If anything I could say that this cab was rare, but I thought "naw forget it, yo home to bel-air!"
+I pulled up to the hous e about seven or eight and I yelads thithe cabbie "yo homes smell ya later!"
+Loo ked at my kingdom, I was finally there.
+To settle my throne as the prince of bel -air. me, but all I heard was something that sounded like a quiet moan.
 Wonderin g how far she would let me explore, I slowly pushed her cheeks apart until I cou ld see her little pink butthole.
 It looked clean and was glistening slightly wit h sweat.
 Feeling strangely drawn to it, I moved my hand down and rubbed it light